As many parents who have adopted overseas know, sometimes your heart's desire turns up in a place you never expected.

 What countries allow foreign adoption?

-These countries include Bulgaria, China (special needs adoptions), Hungary, Vietnam and Columbia.
-Other countries, including Guatemala and Nepal, have closed or scaled back intercountry adoptions.
+These countries include Bulgaria, South Korea, Colombia, India, and Haiti.
+A number of other countries, including Guatemala, have closed intercountry adoptions.
 Check the U.S. State Department page on intercountry adoptions for updates on countries that interest you.
 Private adoption agencies can also help you look into adoption in a particular country.

 If you're researching the possibility of an international adoption, you need to consider whether you want an infant or an older child, what it may be like to raise a child in an interracial family, whether you want a girl or boy, and how long you're willing to wait.
 Bulgaria and Columbia are among the countries that allow single Americans to adopt.